andreabenini/gaia/README.md

 - `./botserver/setup` script to check required python packages, **VirtualEnv** is highly suggested.
 - `./botserver/botserver`, `./chatbot` to start the chatbot server
 - `./botctl` command line client utility
+- `./testbot` command line utility for testing the whole engine from command line, single user on console only

 ### Configuration
 - `config.yaml`